 Every student takes English 110 The Craft of Writing in the first year unless exempted from this requirement by score on an AP English, International Baccalaureate or A-Level exam.

 Courses

 ENG-110 THE CRAFT OF WRITING

 With literature as a context, this course engages students in critical inquiry through reading, discussion, oral presentations, and writing, emphasizing an in-depth exploration of the writing process from generating ideas to polishing the final draft.
 Students will learn to analyze texts; develop a significant and focused controlling idea; construct well-organized paragraphs to advance the argument or narrative; use sources effectively; and write and speak with clarity, creativity, and eloquence.
 They will write and revise frequently and will receive regular commentary on their writing.

+2019-2020 Agnes Scott Catalog Return to Table of Contents

 ENG-200 GLOBAL STUDY TOURS IN ENGLISH

 Global study tours usually include an on-campus course focused on a specific topic within the context of a particular country, which is followed by an in-country experience.
 Prerequisites and co-requisites vary depending on the selected Global Study Tour topic and country.
-Special fees are required for the international travel
+Special fees are required for the international travel component.
+Contact the Center for Global Learning for more information.

 2-4

-component.
-Contact the Center for Global Learning for more information.
+4

+4

+4

 ENG-210 ADVANCED COMPOSITION

 Expository writing for the student who wishes to develop and refine her use of language and her understanding of the writing process.
 Emphasis on forms of academic discourse, revision and research writing.
 Students will write several kinds of academic essays using topics of their devising.
 The mechanics of effective revision will be the focus of the course.

 Prerequisite: ENG-110

 English Literature

 Prerequisites: